FenPhoenix/ReasonableRTF/README.md

 ## Features

-- Fast: Over 100x faster than RichTextBox
+- Fast: Up to 400x faster than RichTextBox - and over 100x faster at minimum
 - Accurate: All characters converted correctly — even Wingdings
 - Fully cross-platform
 - Can read from forward-only streams such as DeflateStream